AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

    * Client ID, which is the Application ID.
    * Client secret, which is present in Description.

-   1.

-   Get the OAuth code.
+1. Get the OAuth code.
 You must use v2 API in the redirect URI.

-1.
-1. Click **Submit **and get the refresh token.
+1. Click **Submit** and get the refresh token.

 ## Configure the widget in AEM {#configurethewidgetinaem}